tus/tus-resumable-upload-protocol/protocol.md

 Server MUST respond with the `413 Request Entity Too Large` status.

 The Server MUST acknowledge a successful upload creation with a `201 Created` status.
-The server MUST set the `Location` header to the URL of the created resource.
+The Server MUST set the `Location` header to the URL of the created resource.
 This URL MAY be absolute or relative.

 The Client MUST perform the actual upload using the core protocol.